hamzadev3/all_code/README.md

 # All Code Aggregator

 Snapshot your project into one readable text file: a compact directory tree followed by file-by-file sections.
 Perfect for review packets, sharing with AI tools, or quick audits.
+This is a focused PR on exclusion controls and clarity.

 ---